Mole people: Las Vegas

-According to media reports, the people living in the tunnels underneath Las Vegas have managed to furnish their "rooms."
+According to media reports, the people living in the tunnels underneath Las Vegas have managed to furnish their "rooms".
 In one ABC News report from 2009, a couple, who had been living in the tunnels for five years, had furnished their home with a bed, bookcase and even a makeshift shower.
 The tunnels are prone to flooding, which can be extremely dangerous for the tunnel's residents.
 Most lose their belongings regularly, and there have been some reported deaths.

 Many tunnel inhabitants have been turned away from the limited charities in Las Vegas.
 Matt O'Brien, a local author who spent nearly five years exploring life beneath the city to write the book Beneath the Neon, founded the Shine A Light Foundation to help the homeless people taking refuge in the tunnels.
 The charity helps tunnel residents by providing supplies, such as underwear, bottled water, and food.

 According to the Clark County Regional Flood Control District, the valley has about 450 mi of flood control channels and tunnels, and about 300 mi of those are underground.

-Stock character version

-There are three distinct stock character versions of mole people that have been used in different media appearances: